vppillai/h3Docs/system/net/docs/interface.md

 **Summary**

-Initializes the System NET service.
+Opens a new NET System Service instance.

 **Description**

-This function initializes the instance of the System NET Service.
+This function opens the instance of the NET System Service.

 **Parameters**

-cfg 		- Configuration for which the NET Socket needs to be opened  Net_cb 	- Function pointer to the Callback to be called in case of an event  cookie		- Cookie passed as one of the params in the Callback which was registered by the user in SYS_NET_Open  **Returns**
+cfg 		- Configuration for which the NET Socket needs to be opened<br> Net_cb	 	- Function pointer to the Callback to be called in case of an event<br> cookie		- Cookie passed as one of the params in the Callback which was registered by the user in SYS_NET_Open<br>  **Returns**

-Returns:If successful, returns a valid handle to an object.
+Returns:	If successful, returns a valid handle to an object.
 Otherwise, it returns SYS_MODULE_OBJ_INVALID.

 **Example**